The Gallic Women: Episode from the Roman Invasion

-Les Femmes Gauloises (full title: Les Femmes Gauloises: épisode de l'invasion romaine) (The Gallic Women: episode from the Roman invasion) is a painting by Auguste-Barthélemy Glaize.
-It is a very large oil on canvas work, with a height of 424cm and a width of 651cm.
-It was created in 1851, exhibited at the 1852 Salon and purchased by the French state in 1853.
+The Gallic Women: Episode from the Roman Invasion (French: Les Femmes Gauloises: épisode de l'invasion romaine) is a painting by Auguste-Barthélemy Glaize, from 1851.
+It is a very large oil on canvas work, with a height of 424 cm and a width of 651 cm.
+It was exhibited at the Salon of 1852 and purchased by the French state in 1853.

 Description

 The painting illustrates the siege of Gergovie, at which Julius Caesar established Roman rule over Gaul.
 According to Caesar's own account, Gallic women harangued and insulted the Romans.
 In the foreground on the right, a Roman horseman attacked by dogs, strikes women who have fallen to the ground.
-On the left lie dead or wounded Gallic soldiers and a woman is suffocating her children.
-Behind her, at the centre of the composition stands a group of Gallic women on a chariot.
+Dead or wounded Gallic soldiers lie on the left, and a woman is suffocating her children.
+Behind her, a group of Gallic women on a chariot stands at the centre of the composition.
 An old mother hides her daughter in her arms; another shakes her golden sickle while shouting; a third, implacable in her anger and in her hatred, holds the child she has just slaughtered to save him from the victors.
 Behind them, women gesticulate on a cart drawn by an ox.
 On the right, the Romans continue their bloodthirsty and pitiless advance.
 In the background, fighting continues in the Auvergne mountains.

 The painting is a work of rehabilitation.
 Classical authors mostly considered that the outstanding trait of Gallic women as that they showed great fighting spirit; they were thought of as wild and dishevelled, hence typically barbaric.
 In contrast, Julius Caesar, in his Commentarii de Bello Gallico emphasised the submissiveness of the woman of Gergovie, who had begged the Romans to spare them.
 Glaize’s work portrayed them as neither barbaric nor suppliant but bold and defiant.
 The theatrical postures and athletic bodies depicted recall the famous The Intervention of the Sabine Women by Jacques-Louis David.

 History

 The painting was a new departure for Glaize who usually exhibited pieces dealing with mythological themes executed in a conventional and poetic manner.
 It was acquired by the state because of its patriotic qualities - Glaize had transformed a historic defeat into an act of bravery that appealed greatly to the newly-proclaimed emperor Napoleon III.
 It was sent to the Musée Rolin in Autun, near the site of this historic battle of Alesia, where it remained until 1982.
 It was then assigned to the Louvre and put on display at the Musée d'Orsay.
-The Musée Rolin retains Glaize’s smaller scale study for the work (69.3cm x 97.7cm).
+The Musée Rolin retains Glaize’s smaller scale study for the work (69.3 cm x 97.7 cm).